nickchase/k0s/docs/contributors/testing.md

 # Testing Your Code

-k0s uses github actions to run automated tests on any PR, before merging.
+k0s uses Github actions to run automated tests on any PR before merging.
 However, a PR will not be reviewed before all tests are green, so to save time and prevent your PR from going stale, it is best to test it before submitting the PR.

 ## Run Local Verifications